Header image

 Cabrillo Festival:

-In commemoration of Juan Rodriguez Cabrillo, who explored the West Coast of the United States in 1542, San Diego hosts an annual Cabrillo Festival.
+In commemoration of Juan Rodriguez Cabrillo, who explored the West Coast of the United States in 1542 under the Spanish flag, San Diego hosts an annual Cabrillo Festival.
 It is the oldest Festival of its kind in San Diego.
 It encompasses the week of September 28, the date in history in which Cabrillo arrived in San Diego.
-The members and the dancers of the House of Spain participate in the festivities, as well as Mexico and Portugal, to represent the diverse heritage and culture of Native America.
+The members and the dancers of the House of Spain participate in the festivities, as well as Mexico and Portugal, to represent the diverse heritage and cultures of California.
 This Festival takes place at the Cabrillo National Monument in Point Loma.

 Special Events: